Veterans Resource Center

 The mission of the Counselor is to provide crisis intervention and scheduled brief supportive/problem-solving counseling services to address emotionally distressed issues that are significantly interfering with a student’s ability to function.
-The Counselor also provides educational services in the form of workshop, seminar, lecture, and mini-presentation on topics related to mental well being.
+The Counselor also provides educational services in the form of workshops, seminars, lectures, and mini-presentations on topics related to mental well-being.

 Resources